 YMCA Outdoors organizes all-inclusive beginner group trips every season from Singapore and I joined their Dec 2015 trip to Rusutsu (see my trip report here).

 However, if you suspect that you are VERY retarded at sports and/or VERY SCARED OF EVERYTHING & ANYTHING (from chairlifts to collisions to falling down), you may want to consider a private lesson (or max 3 students to 1 instructor).
 How will you know if you are very retarded?
 Put on roller blades.
 Fall down.
 Try to stand up.
 If you cannot stand up without help, you may need a private instructor.
-However, I would encourage you to move on to group lessons as soon as possible and/or self-practise without an instructor to avoid becoming overly-dependent on the instructor.
+However, I would encourage you to move on to group lessons as soon as possible and/or do lots of self-practise after lessons without an instructor to avoid becoming overly-dependent on the instructor.

 Group lessons are more competitive and fun